FCC makes robocalls using AI-generated voices illegal

-WASHINGTON D.C. — It’s hard to escape those annoying scam robocalls.
-Now criminals are using voice cloning technology to impersonate your close family members, celebrities, and politicians.
+It’s hard to escape those annoying scam robocalls.
+Now criminals are using voice cloning technology to impersonate your close family members, celebrities and politicians.

 “We know the value of voting Democratic when our votes count,” said a deepfake vote of President Joe Biden in an audio clip obtained by CNN.

-This is one of the latest examples of deepfake robocalls.
-In this case, it targeted thousands of New Hampshire voters and discouraged people from voting.
+This is one of the latest examples of deepfakes robocalls.
+In this case, it targeted, thousands New Hampshire voters and discouraging people from voting.

 “It’s concerning that the average person would have to constantly be vigilant about what they’re reading what they’re seeing,” said Ben Winters, senior counsel for the Electronic Privacy Information Center (EPIC).